 Skip to content

-How to Download WebDriver for Browsers Automation Testing?
+Download WebDriver for Browsers Automation Testing

-The WebDriver’s used in test automation tools and programs like Selenium, Python, etc., to impersonate the real-life scenario to identify bugs and browser compatibility on the site and automate the task.
-The WebDriver for popular browsers are available for download on their developer’s official website or GitHub repository.
+The WebDrivers are used in test automation tools and programs like Selenium, Python, etc., to impersonate real-life scenarios, identify bugs and browser compatibility on the site, and automate tasks.

 What is WebDriver?